kazmiali/etimetracking-backend/README.md

 cd .. # go back to project's root
 ```

+## Note for firebase

+In order to do use firebase with this project, get the serviceAccountInfo.json file from your firebase project and add it to the directory.

 ## Note for stripe payments

 In order to do stripe payments, create a account on stripe and copy the api key from there and add it to a .env file like this